Study Data Engineering to learn how to store, manage and analyse data; bridging the gap between Data and Computer Science with this Big Data MSc.

-The world is awash with data and much more is on the way, creating a tidal wave of Big Data.
-Data Engineers develop the infrastructure to store, manage, analyse this wave of data, to bridge the gap between Data and Computer Science.
-This course will give you the skills you’ll need to succeed as a Data Engineer or Scientist from handling Big Data sources through to analysing and visualising this data to give meaningful insights.
+This course will give you the skills you’ll need to succeed as a Data Engineer or Data Scientist, taking you from techniques to handle Big Data through to analysing and visualising this data to give meaningful insights.
 Subjects include:

 - Parallel data analysis (Hadoop, Spark)